will-moss/isaiah/README.md

 ## Features

 Isaiah has all these features implemented :
+- For stacks :
+    - Bulk update
+    - Up, Down, Pause, Unpause, Restart, Update
+    - Create and Edit stacks using `docker-compose.yml` files in your browser
+    - Inspect (live logs, `docker-compose.yml`, services)
 - For containers :
     - Bulk stop, Bulk remove, Prune
-    - Remove, Pause, Unpause, Restart, Rename, Update, Open in browser
+    - Remove, Pause, Unpause, Restart, Rename, Update, Edit, Open in browser
     - Open a shell inside the container (from your browser)
     - Inspect (live logs, stats, env, full configuration, top)
 - For images :